Poppy Cat (TV series)

-Poppy Cat (alternatively The Extraordinary Adventures of Poppy Cat) is a British preschool animated television series, which first aired on May 2, 2011 and last aired on October 31, 2015.
+Poppy Cat (alternatively known as The Extraordinary Adventures of Poppy Cat) is a British-American preschool animated television series, which first aired on May 2, 2011 and last aired on October 31, 2015.
 It is based on a series of books created by British illustrator and writer Lara Jones, and is a co-production of King Rollo Films, Coolabi Productions, Cake Entertainment and Ingenious Media (season 2) for Nick Jr. in the UK and Sprout (season 2) in the U.S., and was dubbed by Klasky Csupo for U.S. production.

 Premise

 The series centers on Poppy, a young neckerchief-wearing kitten heroine, leading her eccentric team of friends who are stuffed animals – Alma the bunny kit, Zuzu the Dalmatian puppy, an owl named Owl and Mo the mouse – who belong to a little girl named Lara, who is the narrator of the series.
 They walk upright, talk and go on many extraordinary adventures to faraway lands of wonder by any kind of transportation they need that matches her neckerchief, like a sailing ship, a train, an aeroplane, a hot-air balloon, a submarine, a rocket ship, a campervan, a horse-drawn carriage and their very own car.
 But they have to stay away from Egbert, a badger, who is rude and makes fun of them.